 Downsizing your home

-Downsizing your life can help upsize your super – so you may have more money when you retire
+Downsizing your home can help upsize your super – so you may have more money when you retire

 Benefits

-Selling your family home and contributing all, or some, of the sale proceeds to your super account, can be a great way to give your super a boost before you retire.
+Selling your family home and contributing all, or some, of the sale proceeds to your super account can be a great way to give your super a boost.

 Contribution caps don't apply

-Downsizer contributions don’t count towards the usual contribution cap.
-But they do count towards your transfer balance cap, which is the limit on how much money you can transfer into the tax-free retirement phase.
+Downsizer contributions don’t count towards the usual contribution caps.
+But they do count towards your transfer balance cap, which limits how much money you can transfer into the tax-effective retirement phase.

 Tax benefits

-No tax when you contribute it, if you invest it into a retirement income there’s no tax on investment earnings, and no tax when you withdraw it once you turn age 60 and meet condition of release.
+No tax when you contribute it, if you invest it into a Retirement Income account there’s generally no tax on investment earnings, and no tax when you withdraw it once you turn age 60 and meet condition of release.

 No work test requirement

-You can make this contribution anytime from age 55 regardless of whether you are working or not.
+You can make a downsizer contribution anytime from age 55 regardless of whether you are working or not.

 How it works

-• You must have owned your home for 10 plus years
+• You (or your spouse) must have owned your home for at least 10 years

 • You can contribute up to $300,000 individually (or $600,000 as a couple)